- 1. Opportunity to boost super balance

 Important: Given the tax advantages, it’s worth noting that the ATO is responsible for administering the scheme.
 Before accepting contributions under the downsizing scheme, super funds require verification on behalf of the ATO that downsizing contributions are from the sale of a family home owned for more than 10 years.
 An individual planning to make a downsizing contribution must provide his or her super fund with the special form before or at the time of making the downsizing contribution.

 Note: Australians who have reached Age Pension age, may already benefit from lower tax rates due to the effect of the Seniors and Pensioners Tax Offset.
-For more information about SAPTO, see SuperGuide article No tax in retirement because you SAPTO.
+For more information about SAPTO, see SuperGuide article How does SAPTO work?
+(Senior Australians and Pensioners Tax Offset).

 7. Contributions count toward Age Pension tests